voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Unlike COCO-style evaluation, mean average precision (mAP) and precision-recall (PR)
-curves can be computed by default for your detections when performing
+curves can be computed by default when performing
 Open Images-style evaluation since it is lighter weight
 due to not performing an IoU sweep.